 Dry skin around the nose can occur even on combination skin, though people with dry skin are more prone to this condition.
 If you have a T-zone, with some parts of your skin dry and some oily, the area around the nose can get dry.

 Those who have skin problems like atopic dermatitis, rosacea or psoriasis may experience dry skin around the nose.
 People with rosacea usually experience this problem as the condition causes dryness around the area of the nose and cheeks.

 Seborrheic dermatitis is also a common condition where the skin is mostly oily, but there are dry patches of flaky skin on the corners of the nose, behind the ears, around the eyebrows and the scalp.
 It is caused by the presence of malassezia yeast on the skin.

 As you age, the skin tends to lose moisture and also becomes thinner.
-This can be a contributing factor to dry and flaky skin around the nose.
+In fact, 80% of older people complain about winter-itch due to skin dryness.
+The loss of oil glands is responsible for this condition.
+It can be a contributing factor to dry and flaky skin around the nose.

 The effect of the UV rays on exposed parts of the skin can cause sunburn and skin peeling.
 The eyes can be covered with sunglasses, but the nose usually stays exposed to the sun.
 This can cause dry skin on the nose and the surrounding areas.

-When you have a cold, constantly blowing into a tissue can cause the skin of the nose to peel.
+When you have a cold and constantly blow into a tissue, it can lead to the peeling of skin around your nose.
 Rubbing or wiping the nose with rough handkerchiefs can irritate the surrounding areas too.
 When an allergy makes you sneeze or gives you a runny nose, the same problem occurs.